-A concussion should be suspected in anyone who sustains a significant impact to the head, face, neck, or body and anyone who reports one or more symptoms of a suspected concussion or demonstrates one or more observable signs of a suspected concussion.
+A concussion should be suspected in anyone who sustains a significant impact to the head, face, neck, or body and reports any symptoms or demonstrates any visual signs of a concussion.

+A concussion should also be suspected if a player reports any concussion symptoms to one of their peers, parents/caregivers, teachers, trainers or coaches or if anyone witnesses a player exhibiting any of the visual signs of concussion.
 Some players will develop symptoms immediately, while others will develop delayed symptoms, beginning 24 to 48 hours after the injury.